What Causes a Gummy Smile and Can it Be Fixed?

 1. Non-Invasive Treatments

-Non-invasive treatments for a gummy smile include:
+Non-invasive treatments for to fix gummy smile include:

 b.
 Gum Contouring